 A shared equity financing agreement is an alternative way for homeowners to obtain funds for large purchases.
 Some companies also offer home equity sharing agreements to help provide funds for a house down payment, which can help people afford a home in high-cost-of-living areas where they might otherwise be priced out.

 Instead of paying interest like with a regular loan, home equity sharing agreements are repaid a bit differently.
-You’ll need to repay back the initial amount you borrowed, plus a portion of your home’s appreciated value, at the end of a specified term length.
+You’ll need to repay back the initial amount you borrowed, plus a percentage of your home’s appreciated value, at the end of a specified term length.
 This is why it works more like a partnership than a loan — you may have to pay a lot or a little, depending on which way home values go over the years.

 How does a home equity sharing agreement work?